 The mentor may only teach what he or she thinks is important.
-Thus, the scope for development is very limited.
+Thus, the scope of development is very limited.

-However, the number of drawback and benefits should not affect the decision.
+However, the number of drawbacks and benefits should not affect the decision.
 Moreover, there is always a scope for the solution.
 Businesses require good problem-solving skills.

-On a similar note, employers, employees, and mentor should always look forward to solving the problems that occur in the way of the job-mentoring program.
+On a similar note, employers, employees, and mentors should always look forward to solving the problems that occur in the way of the job-mentoring program.